iov-one/docs/docs/weave-tutorial/07-handlers.md

 Let's go over the `validate` method piece by piece:

-1. Message is validated with static checks such as missing title check
+1. Message is validated with static checks, such as missing title check
-2. Execution time of the transaction which will be used as creation time of the blog, is extracted from `BlockTime` info that lives in the `Context` of the handler.
+2. Execution time of the transaction, which will be used as creation time of the blog, is extracted from `BlockTime` info that lives in the `Context` of the handler.
 3. `Blog` instance is created with the values taken from `msg`

-I did not mention the error checks between these steps but they are obvious and intuitive yet very important.
-Go does good job with forcing developer to pay attention to errors.
+I did not mention the error checks between these steps but they are obvious and intuitive, yet very important.
+Go does a good job with forcing developer to pay attention to errors.

-Then implement `Check` method that checks constraints like if **fee** is sufficent to execute the transaction and transactions is eligible to enter the mempool using validation:
+Then implement `Check` method that checks constraints scuah asif **fee** is sufficent to execute the transaction and if transactions is eligible to enter the mempool using validation:

 ```go
 // Check verifies it is properly formed and returns